-Director – Howard Storm, Screenplay – Jeffrey Hause, David Hines & Jonathan Roberts, Story – Dimitri Villard, Producers – Villard, Frank E. Hildebrand & Robby Wald, Photography – Adam Greenberg, Music – John DuPrez, Music Supervisor – Joe Regis, Visual Effects – Fantasy II Film Effects, Special Effects – Court Wizard, Aging Makeup – Steve La Porte, Production Design – Gene Rudolph.
-Production Company – Samuel Goldwyn Co
+Director – Howard Storm, Screenplay – Jeffrey Hause, David Hines & Jonathan Roberts, Story – Dimitri Villard, Producers – Frank E. Hildebrand, Dimitri Villard & Robby Wald, Photography – Adam Greenberg, Music – John DuPrez, Music Supervisor – Joe Regis, Visual Effects – Fantasy II Film Effects, Special Effects – Court Wizard, Aging Makeup – Steve La Porte, Production Design – Gene Rudolph.
+Production Company – Samuel Goldwyn Co.

 Jim Carrey (Mark Kendall), Lauren Hutton (The Countess), Karen Kopins (Robin Pierce), Cleavon Little (Sebastian), Skip Lackey (Ross), Thomas Ballatore (Jamie), Richard Schaal (Mr Kendall), Peggy Pope (Mrs Kendall)

 The Countess, a vampire over four hundred years old, rises from her coffin.
 In order to retain her youthful looks, she has three days during which she must find and thrice drink the blood of a virgin.
 However, she is faced with the difficulty of finding a virgin in today’s world.
 Twenty-one year old Mark Kendall is such a virgin.
 Mark is experiencing difficulty in getting his girlfriend Robin to allow him to go all the way.
 His friends take him to a Los Angeles nightclub where he meets The Countess and spends the night with her.
 Afterwards, The Countess pursues Mark in order to drink his blood the necessary three times, while Mark starts turning into a vampire.